Meet Our Organizers

 Jazz is extremely popular in Iran, particularly among music lovers, and Sadighi explains that there is a robust and lively music scene in Tehran, where he is based.
 He works primarily with experimental musicians, and he seeks out the avant-garde.
 Despite Iran’s music rules and regulations, which limit the amount and type of works Hermes can release, the label has been able to organize many jazz events in Iran, and has also worked with a trove of celebrated artists from both inside and outside the country.

-Sadighi has organized International Jazz Day events for the past three years with one of his label’s celebrated acts, the Diminished Quartet, known for its wide range of styles from traditional Persian folk to experimental improvisation.
+Sadighi has organized International Jazz Day events since 2015 with one of his label’s celebrated acts, the Diminished Quartet, known for its wide range of styles from traditional Persian folk to experimental improvisation.
 Their Jazz Day concerts highlight the power of improvisation as a mechanism for communication, collaboration and understanding.